ginestah/ginestah/README.md

 I enjoy working with React, JavaScript, Python and Ruby.
 But I also look forward to learning more tools, and I am always open to ideas. <br>

 - 📫 How to reach me: ginestah@gmail.com .
-- 👯 I’m looking to collaborate on any TypeScript/React projects.
+- 👯 I’m looking to collaborate on any JavaScript/TypeScript/React projects.
+Also open to Ruby/Rails collab.
 - 🤔 I am willing to help anyone with debugging if they need it, just reach out.

 <!--